Methodology

 Pillar 3: Trust Index

-Explicitly independent of RN hours and CMS stars — those are their own pillars.
-The Trust Index captures things CMS stars don't fully surface: persistent federal oversight, abuse and neglect citations, and ownership structure signals.
+Explicitly independent of RN hours and CMS stars.
+Those are their own pillars.
+The Trust Index captures things CMS stars don't fully surface: persistent federal oversight and abuse and neglect citations.
 Learn more about how the Trust Index is calculated →

 Scoring factors (base score: 80)